mdhiggins/sickbeard_mp4_automator/README.md

     - `web_root` = URL base empty or e.g. /nzbdrone #Settings/General/Start-Up
 2. Browse to the [Download Client] tab and enable advanced settings [Show].
 3. Set the {Drone Factory Interval} to 0 to disable it.
 (Sabnzbd will trigger a specific path re-scan, allowing the mp4 conversion to be completed before NzbDrone starts moving stuff around).
-4. Add a category for NzbDrone downloads ( e.g. nzbdrone) and set the script too nzbToNzbDroneMp4.py
+4. Add a category for NzbDrone downloads ( e.g. nzbdrone) and set the script to nzbToNzbDroneMp4.py

 Couch Potato Support
 --------------